bparanj/crystal/rails/os-contribution-contradiction.md

 10. **Seek Feedback and Mentorship**:
     - Get feedback from experienced developers in the open source community.
 They can provide guidance on where your efforts might be most impactful.

-Remember, building a reputation in open source takes time.
+Building a reputation in open source takes time.
 Consistency and persistence, along with strategic planning, are key.
 By balancing personal projects with contributions to established projects, you can create a diverse portfolio that showcases your skills and increases your chances of gaining freelance opportunities.